Someone in the back just screamed, “AMEN!”

-That’s why we don’t measure our success on attendance anymore.
+That’s why we don’t measure our success in attendance anymore.
 Do we track it?
-Of course we do, we are not animals.
+Of course, we do, we are not animals.
 But our team has shifted our focus of success to other measurements.
 We seem to ask about our OKR’s.

 What should be our OKR’s for this year?

-At our church we use OKR’s (Objectives and Key Results) to help us set goals in our ministries.
+At our church, we use OKR’s (Objectives and Key Results) to help us set goals in our ministries (check out 15five.com).
 We had OKR’s that we set last year and we hit them so we now have to relook at our ministry and determine where we want to go next by setting new OKR’s so we can continue to see God move in our ministry.
 If you don’t have measurable goals how do you know if you are successful?
 To give you an example, here were our OKR’s this last year:

 Do you notice something about these goals or measures of success?
 Butts in seats is not one of them.